10/12 Frontierland 2p - 4pm OR Text 4 a visit 650-275-3011

 The Pacifica School Board is required to announce their intent to run 120 days prior to the election.

 If you are interested in running in the upcoming election, you can call the San Mateo County of Elections, or click here for more information.
-You can also call the Pacifica School District and inquire on board member responsibilities and benefits.
+You can also call the Pacifica School District and inquire on board member responsibilities and benefits, which include $24,000 in health benfits annually.

 We know that something had to be done to get the district out of a deficit.
 The reconfiguration just magnified existing issues with the current school board, including allowing the district to get to a point of a budget crisis that such a drastic cut had to be made.